A Vital Matters Perspective: The Visible and Invisible Impacts of Tourism-Driven Commercialization

 The Visible and Invisible Impacts of Tourism-Driven Commercialization

 Eulalie Dulnuan discusses the visible impacts of tourism-driven commercialization on both the landscape and the environment, particularly in Banaue.
-She describes how the desire to sell goods to visitors has led many residents to construct makeshift roadside stalls—often tin-roofed structures that resemble shanties—creating an increasingly cluttered and visually unappealing environment.
-Beyond aesthetics, Dulnuan highlights the environmental strain caused by the rising demand for woodcarved souvenirs, which has depleted local tree resources essential for carving.
-As a result, artisans are forced to venture outside the province in search of suitable wood, accelerating the depletion of valuable tree species and illustrating the ecological consequences of unchecked commercial tourism.
+She describes how the desire to sell goods to visitors has led many residents to construct makeshift roadside stalls—often tin-roofed structures that resemble shanties—creating an increasingly cluttered and visually unappealing landscape.
+Beyond aesthetics, Dulnuan highlights the environmental strain caused by the rising demand for carved souvenirs, which has depleted essential local tree resources.
+As a result, artisans are forced to venture outside the province in search of suitable wood, accelerating the demise of valuable tree species and illustrating the ecological consequences of unchecked commercial tourism.